St Mary’s Church is blessed to have the services of a friendly, enthusiastic, dedicated and talented group of singers that is St Mary’s Choir.

 The choir sings in St Mary’s at the morning services and at the evening service on the first Sunday of the month.
 The evening service is often a full Choral Evensong, and special musical services are sung throughout the year at Advent, Christmas, Candlemas, Palm Sunday, and Remembrance.

 The choir generally has a cathedral visit each year – Salisbury, Winchester, Guildford, Portsmouth and Christchurch Priory have been regular favourites over the past few years.
-The picture shows the choir at Rochester Cathedral in August 2015
+The picture shows the choir at Rochester Cathedral.

 The choir also performs an annual concert in aid of local charities.

 Rehearsals are on Tuesday evenings from 7.30 to 9.00pm in St Mary’s Church.

 The Choir Members' Page contains information on diary dates etc.

 To hear the Choir, click on a link below:

 Psalms 13 & 14, recorded in Salisbury Cathedral,

 The Lord at first did Adam make by Paul Byran,